zdravkov/kendo-docs/api/framework/datasource.md

 ### pageSize

-Get current pageSize or request a page with specified number of records.
+Get/set the current pageSize or request a page with specified number of records.

 #### Example